exercism/kotlin/concepts/bitwise-operations/about.md

 Some bits drop off one end, and the other end is padded with zeros or ones.

 - Left shift with `shl`: zero-padding.
-- Right shift with `shr` or `ushr`: zero padding for positive numbers.
+- Right shift with `shr` or `ushr`: zero padding for positive numbers (see later section for negative numbers).
-- See below for more on negative signed integers.

 ```kotlin
 val ns = 0b111  // 7 decimal